quixio/quix-samples/csharp/write/hello-world/README.md

 - WriteHelloWorld/WriteHelloWorld.csproj: the project file which holds together the project and describes some build related details

 ## Docs
-Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance
+Check out the [SDK docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance

-## How to Run
+## How to run
-Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to Edit or Deploy this application without a local environment setup.
+Create an account on [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) to edit or deploy this application without a local environment setup.